 Stoxi is here to spread the word on how cardboard boxes benefit the environment.
 Click here if you'd like to know more about the environmental impact of cardboard boxes and how we can save the planet!

-You might be wondering how you make planters out of cardboard boxes?
-And the solution is simple, for this cardboard planter DIY line your cardboard box with a plastic bag and poke some holes into the bottom.
-This tip is great because no matter the size of your cardboard box, you will find a plant to fit.
+Don't increase the amount of cardboard waste by throwing it away after one use.
+You might be wondering how you make planters out of cardboard boxes and if this is even possible.
+The solution is simple, for this cardboard planter DIY line your cardboard box with a plastic bag and poke some holes into the bottom.
+This tip is great because no matter the size of your cardboard box, you will find a plant to fit in it.

-Add some string to the sides of the box to create a hanging plant or add some fabric/paint along the box to give your planter a bit of character.
+You can add some string to the sides of the box to create a hanging planter or add some fabric/paint along the box to give your planter a bit of character and decoration.

 Similar to the DIY cardboard planter, simply line your cardboard box with fabric to turn it into a large cardboard storage container.
 Again, by choosing any type of fabric to line your box with, you can make a storage container completely personalised to you.
-With this creation residing in your home, its durability ensures long-lasting use.
-You could even glue a couple cardboard boxes together to make large storage trays.
+And since this creation will be living inside your home, its heavy-duty hold will ensure long-lasting use so you won't have to worry about continually swapping out your storage containers.
+Another great tip is glueing a couple of the cardboard boxes together to make extra large storage trays that can fold down to create more space.

-Furniture sliders are usually hard pieces of plastic or rubber lined with a cushioned material that are placed under furniture to prevent it from sliding or denting the carpet.
-However, if you are looking to find some cheap furniture sliders, make your own!
+Furniture sliders are usually hard pieces of plastic or rubber lined with a cushioned material that is placed under furniture to prevent it from sliding or denting the carpet.
+However, if you are looking to find some cheap furniture sliders, making your own is always the best bet!
 But what can I use instead of furniture sliders?

-For this cardboard furniture slider diy, cut your cardboard boxes into smaller, or larger, pieces to place under your furniture.
-And because cardboard is already quite cushioned, you don’t need to line it with foam.
-You now have your own furniture sliders for carpet or hard floors.
+For this cardboard furniture slider diy, cut your cardboard boxes into pieces that can be placed under your furniture.
+Because cardboard is already quite cushioned, you don’t need to line it with foam.
+You now have your furniture sliders for carpet or hard floors.

-With Christmas round the corner, we understand that saving money is everyone’s current priority.
-So instead of wasting your money buying wrapping paper, gift bags or even more cardboard boxes, store your old brown boxes from Stock Must Go to use as Christmas gift boxes.
+With Christmas around the corner, we understand that saving money is everyone’s current priority at the moment.
+So instead of wasting your money buying wrapping paper, gift bags or even more cardboard boxes... store your old brown boxes from Stock Must Go to use as Christmas gift boxes in the future.

 Again, you can personalise your box by adding your own choice of ribbon, paint, or fabric to make your gift completely stand out from the crowd.
 Our boxes come in all different shapes and sizes, so don’t worry about your gift not fitting.